minetest-mods/cloud_items/README.md

 ### Types of cloud

-There are 4 types of cloud:
+There are 4 types of clouds:

 - Normal cloud
   - Hard to find.